bilegt-bat-ochir/autonomous/step3.md

 ## Scale up and down your ATP

-- You can scale up and down you compute power also storage size by clicking on Scale Up/Down.
+- Open you ATP instance and you can scale up, down your compute power, storage size by clicking on Scale Up/Down.

 	![](./images/step3/1.scaleup.PNG)

-- Enter 4 OCPU in compute and 2TB in storage values.
+- Enter 4 OCPU in compute and 2TB in storage values

 	![](./images/step3/1.scaleup-cont1.PNG)